Xi'an Ancient City Wall

-Being the most ancient one, the South Gate was built in the beginning of Sui Dynasty (582 AD) and called Anshang Gate.
-It was called South Gate when the new imperial city was built by Han Jiansuo and renamed Yongning (Permanent Peace) Gate in Ming Dynasty.
-Today it is noted for its closeness to its original condition as compared to all the old city gates, but an arrow tower has been at its side.
-Every day cars, pedestrians and bicycles are going through the gate.
+Being the most ancient one, the South Gate was originally built in 582 AD and called Anshang Gate.
+It was called South Gate when the new imperial city was built and renamed Yongning (Permanent Peace) Gate in Ming Dynasty.
+Today it is noted for its closeness to its original condition compared to all the other old city gates.
+Everyday cars, pedestrians, and bicycles go through the gate.

 2. Zhuque Gate

-Before the Zhuque (Red Sparrow) Gate, the main entrance of the Tang Forbidden City is the famous Zhuque Avenue, the Avenue des Champs Elysees of the ancient Xi'an, where the emperors of Sui and Tang often held various parades and ceremonies here thousands of years ago.
+Before the Zhuque (Red Sparrow) Gate, the main entrance of the Tang Forbidden City is the famous Zhuque Avenue- the Avenue des Champs Elysees of the ancient Xi’an- where the emperors of Sui and Tang often held various parades and ceremonies thousands of years ago.

-The remains of the Gate were rediscovered in 1985 when the city wall of Ming Dynasty was opened.
-The depict of the gate in the literature works of Sui and Tang were testified by the unearthed site.
-As described, the gate was truly imposing and built by huge block of marbles and engraved with plenty of imaginative and pretty patterns.
+The remains of the Gate were rediscovered in 1985 when the city wall of the Ming Dynasty was opened.
+As described in the ancient literary works, the gate was truly imposing, built by huge blocks of marbles, and engraved with plenty of imaginative and pretty patterns.
 The new gate we see today was actually built in 1986 precisely according to its original look.

 3. Hanguang Gate

 The Hanguang Gate is in the west wing of the southern face of the imperial city.
-At the end of Tang where Han Jiansuo built the new city, the middle and west entries were closed down and only the east entry was left untouched.
-When the North Song Dynasty (960-1127) came a couple of centuries later, the east entry was also blocked out.
-In 1984 the ancient city wall was restored, and the Hanguang Gate relics was rediscovered whose doors, pillars and foundation were made of granitic rocks.
+When the new city was built at the end of the Tang Dynasty (618-907), the middle and west entries were closed down and only the east entry was left untouched.
+When the North Song Dynasty (960-1127) came a couple of centuries later, the last entry was also blocked out.
+In 1984 the ancient city wall was restored, and the Hanguang Gate relics were rediscovered.
+Its doors, pillars, and foundation were made of granitic rocks.

 4. West Gate

-The West Gate, originally the central gate in the west wing of the Tang Forbidden City, was preserved after the construction of the new Forbidden City by Han Jiansuo at the end of Tang Dynasty (618-907).
-It was moved southward and renamed Anding (Safe and Stable) when the city wall was expanded in Ming Dynasty.
+The West Gate, originally the central gate in the west wing of the Tang Forbidden City, was preserved after the construction of the new Forbidden City at the end of Tang.
+It was moved southward and renamed Anding (Safe and Stable) Gate when the city wall was expanded in Ming Dynasty.